A-Momin/noteshub/nts/notes_docker.md

 -   `Exposing`/`Publishing` Port:

     -   Exposing a port in Docker means that the port is made available for use within the Docker network, but it is not accessible from outside the network or from the host machine.
-This is done using the EXPOSE instruction in a Dockerfile or the `--expose` flag when running a container.
-For example, `EXPOSE 8080` would make port 8080 available within the Docker network.
+This is done using the `EXPOSE` instruction in a `Dockerfile` or the `--expose` flag when running a container.
+        -   Example: `EXPOSE 8080` would make port 8080 available within the Docker network.
-    -   On the other hand, publishing a port in Docker means that the port is made accessible from outside the Docker network, allowing traffic to flow between the container and the host machine or other external networks.
+    -   Publishing a port in Docker means that the port is made accessible from outside the Docker network, allowing traffic to flow between the container and the host machine or other external networks.
 This is done using the `--publish` or `-p` flag when running a container.
-For example, `docker run -p 8080:80` would publish port 80 from the container to port 8080 on the host machine, allowing traffic to be routed to the container from the host machine.
+        -   Example: `docker run -p 8080:80` would publish/map port 8080 on the host machine to the port 80 on the container, allowing traffic to be routed to the container from the host machine.
-    -   It's important to note that exposing a port does not automatically publish it, and publishing a port does not require it to be exposed.
+    -   `Note`: Exposing a port does not automatically publish it, and publishing a port does not require it to be exposed.
 Exposing a port is simply a way of documenting which ports a container is using and making them available for use within the Docker network.
 Publishing a port is necessary if you want to access the container from outside the Docker network or the host machine.

 -   `Storage Drivers`: Docker storage drivers are responsible for managing the storage backend of Docker containers.
 They define how the filesystem data for containers is stored and managed.
 Different storage drivers have different characteristics, performance profiles, and support for various features.
 Here are some commonly used Docker storage drivers: